lmickes/pyWitness/manual/source/introduction.rst

 .. note::
-  Other columns can be in the data file (e.g., labels for other experimental conditions or data, demographic data or personal differenes).
+  Other columns can be in the data file (e.g., labels for other experimental conditions or data, demographic data, or personal differenes).

 Transforming data structures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^